 Buying and shorting stocks are directional trades.
 You buy a stock, it goes up, you make money; it goes down, you lose money.
 You short a stock, it goes down you make money; and it goes up, you lose money.
 Right?

 Now, how do we make money in America?
 Anything you buy, you need to sell for more than you paid for it, and anything you short, you need to buy back for less than you sold it for.

 But to do that, in order to realize that profit, the asset that’s being traded…needs to move, in the expected direction, up or down.
 And it must move in the right direction to profit.
 If it moves in the wrong direction, you lose money.

 Those are directional trades.
 And that’s investing 101.

 Now, in a directional trade, what is the probability of success?
 And we will define success simply as making a profit?
 Literally, what are the odds of making a profit when you buy or short a stock?
 50/50.
 Whatever technical or fundamental rational you used to enter the trade, mathematically, in any directional trade, you have a 50% probability of realizing a profit.

 In every directional trade you ever entered, if the trade goes up or down even a penny, you’re already either somewhat profitable or starting to realize a loss.

-Before we get to Iron Condors, let’s first look at what is a non-directional trade?
-This is a trade where you not only don’t need the asset to move directionally to make a profit, but it can move in the “wrong” direction and still be profitable, as long as you’re not REALLY WRONG!
+Before we get to Iron Condors, let’s first look at what is a non-directional trade.
+A non-directional trade is where you not only don’t need the asset to move directionally to make a profit, but it can move in the “wrong” direction and still be profitable, as long as you’re not REALLY WRONG!
 It can also do nothing, not move at all, or just base sideways for a period of time, and still be profitable.

 In other words, you don’t even need the asset to move to profit.
 This is the strangest concept for new options traders to grasp, as it flies in the face of the traditional buy low/sell high mantra.